-Includes indicators for the following hazards and a debris flow susceptibility model is available separately: - collapsible deposits (volume reduction under load); -compressible ground (as water is squeezed out from peat, clay); - landslides (potential slope instability); - running sand (fluidised by water); - shrink swell (a major hazard in clay soils); - soluble rocks (rock-salt, gypsum and limestone, including chalk).
-More information and samples
+Includes indicators for the following hazards and a debris flow susceptibility model (available separately): - collapsible deposits (volume reduction under load); -compressible ground (as water is squeezed out from peat, clay); - landslides (potential slope instability); - running sand (fluidised by water); - shrink swell (a major hazard in clay soils); - soluble rocks (rock-salt, gypsum and limestone, including chalk).

 Product details